ASCOMInitiative/AlpycaDevice/docs/source/quickstart.rst

       ``init_routes(falc_app, 'rotator', rotator)``
    replace with
       ``init_routes(falc_app, 'dome', dome)``
+10. Optional: In your project's log.py module replace ``alpyca.log`` with ``dome.log``.
+The original name is generic because this server can support multiple device types.
-10. Open your project's ``management.py`` module
+11. Open your project's ``management.py`` module
-11. Remove this line
+12. Remove this line
         ``from rotator import RotatorMetadata``
     replace with
         ``from dome import DomeMetadata``
-12. Find  ``class configureddevices`` and change the references ``RotatorMetadata`` to ``DomeMetadata``.
+13. Find  ``class configureddevices`` and change the references ``RotatorMetadata`` to ``DomeMetadata``.
-13. OK, that's all there is to assemble the pieces.
+14. OK, that's all there is to assemble the pieces.
 If you were to go back to ``dome.py`` and replace the ``##`` stuff with calls to your device code or just stub it out so the app would run, you would have a driver that would be discoverable and the endpoint responders would be called when any app talks